-Children will only be referred to by their first name on our web pages (in relation to the publication of examples of their work).
+Children may be referred to by their first name on our web pages (in relation to the publication of examples of their work) but their surname will not appear if names are mentioned.

 Your child's photo will never appear with their name beside it either individually or as part of a group.
 Children and staff will not have their personal details, home address or telephone numbers published on the website.
+All contact and appointments to teachers should be made in the first instance through the school office or if a general enquiry at the end of the school day when your child is dismissed.